Uniformity of the uncovered set of random walk and cutoff for lamplighter chains: Introduction

 Random walk on a sequence of graphs $(G_n)$ is said to have a (total variation) cutoff with threshold $(a_n)$ if

-It is believed that many graphs have a cutoff, but establishing this is often quite difficult since it requires a delicate analysis of the behavior of the underlying random walk.
+It is believed that many graphs have a cutoff, but establishing this is often quite difficult since it requires a delicate analysis of the behavior of the underlying walk.
 The term was first coined by Aldous and Diaconis in \cite{AD86} where they prove cutoff for the top-in-at-random shuffling process.
-Other early examples include random transpositions on the symmetric group \cite{DS81}, the riffle shuffle, and random walk on the hypercube \cite{A83}.
-By making a small modification to the proof of Theorems \ref{thm::threshold}, we are able to establish cutoff for the lamplighter walk on base graphs satisfying Assumptions \ref{assump::graphs} and \ref{assump::far_away_harnack}.
+Other early examples include random transpositions on the symmetric group \cite{DS81}, the riffle shuffle and random walk on the hypercube \cite{A83}.
+By making a small modification to the proof of Theorem \ref{thmthreshold}, we are able to establish cutoff for the lamplighter walk on base graphs satisfying Assumptions \ref{assumpgraphs} and \ref{assumpfarawayharnack}.

 Before we state these results, we will first summarize previous work related to this problem.
 The mixing time of $G^\diamond$ was first studied by H\"aggstr\"om and Jonasson in \cite{HJ97} in the case $G_n = K_n$ and $G_n = \Z_n$.
-Their work implies a cutoff with threshold $\tfrac{1}{2} T_\cov(K_n)$ in the former case and that there is no cutoff in the latter.
-The connection between $T_\mix(G^\diamond)$ and $T_\cov(G)$ is explored further in \cite{PR04}, in addition to developing the relationship between the relaxation time of $G^\diamond$ and $T_\hit(G)$, and $\E 2^{|\CL(\alpha;G)|}$ and $T_\mix^U(G^\diamond)$.
-The results of \cite{PR04} include a proof of cutoff when $G_n = \Z_n^2$ with threshold $T_\cov(\Z_n^2)$ and a general bound that
+Their work implies a~cutoff with threshold $\frac{1}{2} T_\cov(K_n)$ in the former case and that there is no cutoff in the latter.
+The connection between $T_\mix(G^\diamond)$ and $T_\cov(G)$ is explored further in \cite{PR04}, in addition to developing the relationship between the relaxation time of $G^\diamond $ and $T_\hit(G)$, and $\E[2^{|\CL(\alpha;G)|}]$ and $T_\mix ^U(G^\diamond)$.
+The results of \cite{PR04} include a proof of cutoff when $G_n = \Z_n^2$ with threshold $T_\cov(\Z_n^2)$ and a~general bound that

-whenever $(G_n)$ is a sequence of vertex transitive graphs with $T_\hit(G_n) = o(T_\cov(G_n))$.
-It is not possible to improve upon \eqref{eqn::pr_bound} without further hypotheses since the lower and upper bounds are acheived by $K_n$ and $\Z_n^2$, respectively.
+whenever $(G_n)$ is a sequence of vertex transitive graphs with $T_\hit (G_n) = o(T_\cov(G_n))$.
+It is not possible to improve upon (\ref {eqnprbound}) without further hypotheses since the lower and upper bounds are achieved by $K_n$ and $\Z_n^2$, respectively.